mtavares21/TOP-DropDownMenus/README.md

-# "rango-dropdownmenu"
+# Rango Dropdown Menu"

 #### Another Odin Project challenge!

-Here you can acesse the source code and instructions for my first npm published module : "rango-dropdownmenu".
+Here you can access the source code and instructions for my first __npm__ published module : "rango-dropdownmenu".

 It's a simple dropdown menu with a nice feel, and the capacity of adapting colors to your background.

-That´s where the menu´s name comes from by the way, from the animated movie character, better than writing chameleon all the time rigth?)

-### Setup:
+### Setup

 Really simple.
 Just setup your html file like the example, respecting the classes names, and adjust to your project with setUp().